pratyushjain99/Project4-pratyusj/README.md

 In this project, you are going to us nosql-database-as-a-service with MongoDB Atlas.
 Information about MongoDB can be found here: https://www.mongodb.com/what-is-mongodb

 Getting started:
 1. Create your account.
-Go to https://www.mongodb.com/cloud/atlas and create your own account with a free “Starter Cluster”
+Go to https://www.mongodb.com/cloud/atlas and create your own free account.
-2. When building a cluster, choose AWS as the cloud provider and choose N.Virginia (us-east-1) in the North American tab – you should see "Free tier available" there.
+2. When building a cluster, choose AWS as the cloud provider and choose N.Virginia (us-east-1) in the North American tab - you should see it noted as free.
 Leave the Cluster Tier and Additional Settings as-is; you can give the cluster a name if you want (otherwise, it will be named something like "Cluster0").
 Then click 'Create Cluster' in the bottom of the page; a Verify tab may pop up to make sure you're not a robot.
 The cluster takes a few minutes to create, so be patient.
 3. Connect to the cluster.
   a) Click on the 'Connect' button in the Sandbox section.
 Then click 'Add a Different IP Address'.
 Make the IP '0.0.0.0/0'.
 This means your DB will be open to the world, which is needed for the grading purposes.
 You can check this later on the Security tab, IP Whitelist.
 If it doesn't have that IP address, click on Edit.
   b)	Create a MongoDB user name and password (only use letters and numbers to save yourself some hassle for encoding it later) -  don't forget these!
   c)	Click 'Choose a connection method'; choose 'Connect with your application'.
 Then choose the Driver as 'Java', use version 3.6 or later.
   d)	Click on the Full Driver Example (next to the Connection String Only tab).
 Click Copy to copy that code stub.
 For now, save that code in a file; later, you'll copy ad paste that into your application to connect to your MongoDB instance, but don't forget to replace your <password> with your database user‘s credentials (Note that when entering your password, any special characters are URL encoded; that's why a simple password is better here).